 In cases of accidental overdoses digestive tract disorders (e.g. vomiting, diarrhoea) and neurological disorders may occur.

 In pigs, no adverse effects were reported after the administration of 5 times the recommended dose.

-In cattle, sheep and goat, overdose has not been documented.
+In cattle, overdose has not been documented.

 In accidental overdose there is no antidote and treatment should be symptomatic.